binge-plus/BINGE-PLUS/README.md

 ## NOTE:
-- PLease Make Sure to check out this `https://github.com/binge-plus/BINGE-PLUS/tree/terraform-gcp` before proceeding Further.
+- Please Make Sure to check out this `https://github.com/binge-plus/BINGE-PLUS/tree/terraform-gcp` before proceeding further.

 # BINGE MOVIES
 Binge Movies is a modern web application that allows users to browse, search, and discover movies through an engaging and user-friendly interface.
 The application offers both frontend and backend components, making it a full-stack project with features for users to explore movie details, provide feedback, and even contact the platform.
 It's fully containerized for easy deployment using Docker, and the CI/CD pipeline ensures smooth integration and delivery.